 75.400-2 Cleanup Program

 The program referred to by this Section shall be outlined in written form and shall be available to the Secretary or his authorized representative.
 Consideration shall be given as to whether the program is effective, systematic, and is adequate under normal circumstances to control dangers from float dust, dust and loose coal along beltways, and dust and loose coal in the area between the face and loading point.
 Observance of quantities of inadequately inerted loose coal or coal dust throughout various areas of the mine during a single inspection, or from shift to shift, or from day to day, should be taken into consideration and is a strong indication that a systematic and effective cleanup program is not in operation.
-This section is not to be cited.
-However, if excessive accumulations of combustible material are found, a citation under Section 75.400 should be issued.

 75.402 Rock Dusting